ericpalakovichcarr/django-facetools/docs/tutorial.rst

 Installing and configuring Fandjango
 ------------------------------------

-Assuming you installed the requirments file, Fandjango should already available in your virtualenv.
+Assuming you installed the requirments file, Fandjango should already be available in your virtualenv.

 Setting up Fandjango is easy.
 In `settings.py`: